jakobkhansen/electron-hotkey-menu/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/jakobkhansen/electron-hotkey-menu/issues).
-You can also take a look at the [contributing guide](https://github.com/jakobkhansen/electron-hotkey-menu/blob/master/CONTRIBUTING.md).

 ## Show your support

 Give a ⭐️ if this project helped you!